-The Procedures for Clinical-Track Promotion Decision Making (hereafter "Procedures") establish a uniform system of procedures to be used in all academic units of the University.
-Each college of the University that employs clinical-track faculty also will establish its own written Procedures governing its promotion decision making for salaried clinical-track faculty, to guide academic units when circumstances require or permit flexibility or variation.
-(For a list of items in these Procedures that specifically require that Collegiate Policies be followed, see Appendix A.) The Provost must approve all Collegiate Procedures.
+The Procedures for Tenure and Promotion Decision Making (hereafter "Procedures") establish a uniform system of procedures to be used in all academic units of the University.
+Each college of the University also will establish its own written Procedures governing its tenure and promotion decision making, to guide academic units where circumstances require or permit flexibility or variation.
+(For a list of items in these Procedures that specifically require that Collegiate Procedures be followed, see Appendix A.) The Provost must approve all Collegiate Procedures.

 These are procedures only.
-For University policies regarding criteria for promotion of clinical-track faculty, refer to section III-10.9 of the Operations Manual.
+For University policies regarding criteria for tenure and promotion, refer to section III.10.4 of the Operations Manual.
 The substantive standards contained therein must be satisfied and are not affected by these Procedures.